Bassam-Jawish/music-app/README.md

 ## Getting Started

-CONSULTATION is an electronic consulting platform through which consultations can be provided/reserved in all different fields.
+Music App is a Music stock platform which songs are availabe for all.

 Star ⭐ the repo to support the project.